Thursday, September 29, 2022

 Color (5%): light, amber, thinning edges again.
 4/5

-Nose (10%): big corn note, brown sugar, alcohol a bit high, stewed apple, slight roast peach notes. great bourbon character.
+Nose (10%): big corn note, brown sugar, alcohol a bit high, stewed apple, slight roast peach notes.
+Great bourbon character.
 7/10

-Palate (20%): lovely apples and pear notes. slight strawberry pop early in the taste.
-A bit of oiliness. a good deal of oak spice.
+Palate (20%): lovely apples and pear notes.
+Slight strawberry pop early in the taste.
+A bit of oiliness.
+A good deal of oak spice.
 14/20

-Finish (10%): very long finish, much less sweet than the Alabama style. rather lingering alcohol burn.
+Finish (10%): very long finish, much less sweet than the Alabama style.
+Rather lingering alcohol burn.
 6/10

 Total Ranking: 62% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill